History of New York City (1946–1977): 1970s

 By 1970, the city gained notoriety for high rates of crime and other social disorders.
 A popular song by Cashman & West in the autumn of 1972, "American City Suite", chronicled, in allegorical fashion, the decline in the city's quality of life.
 The city's subway system was regarded as unsafe due to crime and suffered frequent mechanical breakdowns.
-Over 80% of the South Bronx was burned or abandoned between 1970 and 1980, with 44 census tracts losing more than 50% and seven more than 97% of their building.
+Over 80% of the South Bronx was burned or abandoned between 1970 and 1980, with 44 census tracts losing more than 50% and seven more than 97% of their buildings.
 According to historian Bench Ansfield, the most destructive fires were set by landlords or their hired hands, who collected enormous sums in insurance claims.

 Prostitutes and pimps frequented Times Square, while Central Park became feared as the site of muggings and rapes.
 Homeless persons and drug dealers occupied boarded-up and abandoned buildings.
 The New York City Police Department was subject to investigation for widespread corruption, most famously in the 1971 testimony of whistle-blowing police officer Frank Serpico.
 In June 1975 after the city announced budget cuts downsizing the police force, officers distributed a pamphlet titled "Fear City" to arriving visitors, warning them to stay away.

 The opening of the mammoth World Trade Center complex in 1972, however, was one of the few high points of the city's history at that time.
 Conceived by David Rockefeller and built by the Port Authority of New York and New Jersey on the site of the Radio Row electronics district in Lower Manhattan, the Twin Towers displaced the Empire State Building in Midtown as the world's tallest building; it was displaced in turn by Chicago's Sears Tower in 1973.